Earned Recognition Scheme

 Key Areas of DVSA Earned Recognition Audit

-As a DVSA Earned Recognition Approved Auditor, Verrdi would cover the following key areas during an audit, in line with the DVSA's detailed standards:
+As a DVSA Earned Recognition Approved Auditor, we will cover the following key areas during an audit, in line with the DVSA's detailed standards:

 I. Operator Licensing & Management: